tomjoht/tomjoht.github.io/_posts/2020/2/2020-02-09-more-than-just-api-docs.md

 *  Aligning the team's efforts and priorities with larger org's priorities

-*  Coordination and partnerships with other doc teams, aligning on similar directions
+*  Coordination and partnerships with other doc teams, including aligning on similar directions, tools, or processes

 *  Analyzing trending support tickets and products (even when not filed by these teams against docs), and syncing with engineering teams on resolutions

-*  Syncing with field engineers and other groups on a regular basis to gather input points and roadmap
+*  Syncing with field engineers and other groups on a regular basis to gather input points from customers and product roadmaps

 *  Assessing incoming requests and deciding how to approach them, whether to work on them or not
 *  Understanding your team's correct fit in the organizational chart (e.g., Engineering, Marketing) and vying for correct placement

-*  Reporting upwards with weekly, monthly, and yearly reports for higher-ups
+*  Reporting upwards with weekly, monthly, and yearly reporting cadences

 *  Understanding larger initiatives in executive strategies/reports and connecting the dots with all of these products

-*  Strategies for funneling information from developers back to product teams
+*  Developing strategies for funneling information from developers back to product teams

 *  Providing input on developer satisfaction surveys and then taking action on the results